lsst/dp0-2_lsst_io/tutorials-examples/api-topcat-beginner.rst

-**2.10.**  As a brief aside, let's create a skyplot of the RA,DEC postions of the stars returned by the query.
+**2.10.**  As a brief aside, let's create a skyplot of the RA,DEC positions of the stars returned by the query.
 To do so, go back to the main TOPCAT window and click on the "Sky plotting window" icon -- the 11th icon from the left in the row of icons at the top of the main TOPCAT window (it looks